Lachlan-Mayne/english-notes/Peter/Human Resources.md

 ## Strategies
 **Leadership:**
-- The way in which decisions are ma
+- The way in which decisions are made in the business and how workers are managed